royorel/Lifespan_Age_Transformation_Synthesis/README.md

 You can try running the method on your own images!!!<br>
 Please refer to [Using your own images](#using-your-own-images) for guidelines on what images are good to use.<br>
 1. Download the pre-trained models. ```python download_models.py```
-2. Create a txt file with the paths to all images you want to try (for example, see males_image_list.txt or females_image_list.txt)
+2. Create a txt file with the paths to all images you want to try (for example, see ```males_image_list.txt``` or ```females_image_list.txt```)
 3. Run the model:
    - Open, ```./run_scripts/in_the_wild.sh``` (Linux) or ```./run_scripts/in_the_wild.bat``` (windows).
    - Select which model to use in the ```--name``` flag (```males_model``` or ```females_model```).
-   - Enter the path to the txt file you created in section 2 after the ```--image_path_file``` flag.
+   - Enter the path to the txt file you created in step 2 after the ```--image_path_file``` flag.
    - Run the script.
 4. The outputs can be seen in ```results/males_model/test_latest/traversal/``` or ```results/females_model/test_latest/traversal/``` (according to the selected model).

 If you get a CUDA out of memory error, slightly increase the ```--interp_step``` parameter until it fits your GPU.
 This parameter controls the number of interpolated frames between every 2 anchor classes.
 Increasing it will reduce the length of the output video.

 ## Using your own images
-If you want to try the method on images outside of the provided dataset, please make sure your images follow these guidelines:
+For best results, use images according to the following guidelines:
+1. The image should contain a single face.
-1. Image was taken from a digital camera (phone cameras are fine).
+2. Image was taken from a digital camera (phone cameras are fine).
 Old images from film cameras would produce low quality results.
-2. Pure RGB images only.
+3. Pure RGB images only.
 No black & white, grayscale, sepia, or filtered images (e.g. Instagram filters).
-3. Person's head should directly face the camera.
+4. Person's head should directly face the camera.
 Looking sideways/downwards/upwards degrades the results.
-4. The person's face should not be occluded (or partially occluded) by any item.
+5. The person's face should not be occluded (or partially occluded) by any item.
-5. Both eyes should be open and visible. (eye glasses are ok, no sunglasses)
+6. Both eyes should be open and visible. (eyeglasses are ok, no sunglasses)
-6. The image should contain a single face.

-The above restrictions are used to prevent inputs that are under represented or not represented at all in the training data.
-Using input images that do not adhere to these guidelines would cause the network to produce artifacts or degraded outputs.

-## Get Started
+## Training/Testing on FFHQ-Aging
-1. To start working with the code you need to download the FFHQ-Aging dataset.
+1. Download the FFHQ-Aging dataset.
 Go to the [FFHQ-Aging dataset repo](https://github.com/royorel/FFHQ-Aging-Dataset) and follow the instructions to download the data.

 2. Prune & organize the raw FFHQ-Aging dataset into age classes:
 ```